solunian/chs-map/README.md

 This is an interactive map of Cupertino High School using svelte, tailwindcss, and the power of svgs!
 Generally meant for freshmen, newcomers, and finding classrooms around campus.
 If you think it's cool, feel free to star this repo! ⭐

+Query parameters highlight the room(s), contributed by @downloadablecontent!
+See in action here: https://chs-map.vercel.app?rooms=307.

 ## Contributing

 If you find some information missing on the website, you can add an issue to this repo.
 Or... you can fork this repo, edit the `src/lib/data.ts` file, and submit a pull request.